ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

 \Rightarrow \frac{\partial q(x,0)}{\partial x} = -\frac{1}{2} \frac{\partial^{2} H(x,0)^{2}}{\partial x^{2}} = -\frac{1}{2} (2C^{2}) = -C^{2}
 $$

 (the method of finite difference can be illustrated graphically.
-See here for a jupyter book explaining FDM: https://pythonnumericalmethods.berkeley.edu/notebooks/chapter23.03-Finite-Difference-Method.html )
+See here for a jupyter book explaining the finite difference method: https://pythonnumericalmethods.berkeley.edu/notebooks/chapter23.03-Finite-Difference-Method.html).

-### Models can be simple or complex
+## Models can be simple or complex

 An example of a simple model is that of a body falling (of mass m) in space, which has no other body force acting on it.
 According to Newtons second law, we can write